WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Raspberry PI
 ------------
 For my test setup I've used a Netgear ProSAFE GS108OE (€ 89,95) as [Power Over Ethernet](https://en.wikipedia.org/wiki/Power_over_Ethernet) (POE) switch to power the Raspberry PI, the Raspberry PI will in it's turn power the ESP8266 microcontroller, and the ESP8266 will power the sensors.
-The final components, a network-cable and a POE-splitter will split power and ethernet signal needed to power up the Raspberry, they are available for about (€ 8,-).
+The final components, a network-cable and a POE-splitter will split power and Ethernet signal needed to power up the Raspberry, they are available for about (€ 8,-).

 So the power will flow like this: